budziq/kodi-cli/README.md

 ```

 #Dependencies
+* curl(1) is used to make actual JSON RPC requests
-for the "-o" option to work you'll need to install [mps-youtube](https://github.com/np1/mps-youtube)
+* for the "-o" option to work you'll need to install [mps-youtube](https://github.com/np1/mps-youtube)